marghe27/programming-basics/projects/m4/002-display-the-tail-of-a-file/solutions/margheritabonanno/README.md

 # PROJECT NAME
-Display ........
+Display the Tail of a File

 # Instructions

-change..........
-Write a Javascript program that displays the first 10 lines of a file whose name is provided as a command line argument.
+Write a Javascript program that displays the last 10 lines of a file whose name is provided as a command line argument.
 Display an appropriate error message if the file requested by the user does not exist, or if the command line argument is omitted.

 # Documentation